Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Cultural exchange and learning opportunities

 Other: Organic gardening, many cultural community offerings, compassionate communication NVC, sociocracy in action, community building, healthy fermentation of vegetables, and kombucha making.
 Exploring the coastal headlands and Redwood forest opportunities are everywhere.
 Redwood forest is in process of being protected from rampant logging.
 Wonderful trails for hiking and mountain biking, Yoga, dancing, music and art are around here too.
+We have a few extra bikes to take to the trails or town.

 • Help